ammrat13/ammrat13.org/_posts/2025-08-16-multiple_covering.md

 > @@f(x) = y@@.
 If @@k \geq 2@@, then I'll say that @@f@@ multiple-hits @@Y@@.

 I make this definition by analogy to covering.
 It drops the requirement that
-@@f@@ locally be a homeomorphism, meaning it doesn't have to have a locally continuous inverse.
+@@f@@ locally be a homeomorphism, meaning it also doesn't have to have a locally continuous inverse.

 At first, I thought it was impossible to multiple-hit @@\mathbb{R}@@ from